UE and VR Development Technical Notes

 ERROR: UnrealBuildTool Exception: A game project path was not specified, which is required when generating project files using an installed build or passing -game on the command line

-This exception in the related code in UBT is located in ProjectFileGenerator.cs:
+This exception in UBT’s related code is in ProjectFileGenreator.cs:

 1